 A burial suit made out of… mushrooms?

 Part of the ever-growing green funeral movement is this rather unusual method of burial involving lots and lots of mushrooms.
-In the US, mushrooms suits currently cost $1,500, five hundred dollars less than the average cost of a casket.
+In the US, mushroom suits currently cost $1,500, five hundred dollars less than the average cost of a casket.
 There are now several companies that offer this all-natural service.
-Each mushrooms suit is comprised of numerous biodegradable mushrooms and microorganisms which both break down the body as well as neutralise toxins.
-They even help to promote new growth in surrounding soil.
+Each mushroom suit is comprised of numerous biodegradable mushrooms and microorganisms which both break down the body as well as neutralise toxins.
+They even help to promote new growth in the surrounding soil.

 Under the sea?